 Ridgeway High School promotes e-safety and the prevention of cyberbullying.
 Bullying in any form has no place at Ridgeway.

 We subscribe to a monthly newsletter about online safety.
-You can read the most recent newsletters below.

 This PDF has really useful information about cyberbullying, including how you can help keep your child safe and what to do if your child is a victim of cyberbullying.